wolfgangheinz/ai-dev-tasks/README.md

 You can create a lightweight PRD directly within Cursor:

 1. Ensure you have the `create-prd.mdc` file from this repository accessible.
 2. In Cursor's Agent chat, initiate PRD creation:

-    ```
+    ```text
     Use @create-prd.mdc
     Here's the feature I want to build: [Describe your feature in detail]
     Reference these files to help you: [Optional: @file1.py @file2.ts]